 Lead exposure is one of the most common preventable poisonings of childhood.
 Data from the Center for Disease Control (CDC) show that 6% of all children ages 1-2 years and 11% of black (non-Hispanic) children ages 1-5 years have blood lead levels in the toxic range.
 Lead is a potent poison that can affect individuals at any age.
 Children with developing bodies are especially vulnerable because their rapidly developing nervous systems are particularly sensitive to the effects of lead.

-Almost all children in the United States are exposed to lead.
+Almost all children in the United States are exposed to some lead.
 Common sources include lead paint and lead contained in water and soil.
 Housing built before 1950 has the greatest risks of containing lead-based paint.
-Some children may eat or swallow chips of paint (pica) which increases their risk of exposure to lead.
+Some children may also eat or swallow chips of paint (eating unusual/nonnutritious things is called pica) which increases their risk of exposure to lead.

 Early identification and treatment of lead poisoning reduces the risk that children will suffer permanent damage.
 Treatment begins with removal of the child from the sources of the lead.
 Medications can remove lead from the body.

-For additional information about lead poisoning, contact your physician, county or state Department of Health, or the
+For additional information about lead poisoning, contact your physician, county, or state Department of Health.
+You can also contact:

 Alliance for Healthy Homes